nopnop2002/esp-idf-smb-client/README.md

 # esp-idf-smb-client
 SMB client example for esp-idf.
+"SMB (Server Message Block)" is a standard file sharing protocol in Windows networks.
 You can access Windows shared folder from esp32.
 This project use [SMB2/3 userspace client](https://github.com/sahlberg/libsmb2).